Netanyahu's right-wing party union dissolved; tension over Hamas

 Yisrael Beitenu and Likud fielded a joint list of parliamentary candidates in the 2013 general election in a bid to secure a dominant conservative bloc but won fewer votes than they anticipated.

-“The truth is this alliance did not work in the election or after it,” Lieberman told a news conference, adding that he would remain a “loyal coalition partner”.
+“The truth is this alliance did not work in the election or after it,” Lieberman told a news comference, adding that he would remain a “loyal coalition partner”.

 Netanyahu leads a fractious coalition that includes ultranationalist and centrist parties that differ widely over Israeli settlement on land Palestinians seek for a state, civil liberties and religious issues.